Free, interactive eLearning courses for mental health and allied health professionals.

 - COPMI was involved in the steering committee for a Mental Health Liaison Project (MHLP) at Families SA (formerly Children, Youth and Family Services, CYFS), Aberfoyle Park District Centre during 2006.

 - In 2012, COPMI sponsored the MJA Supplement ‘Parental mental illness is a family matter’ in the Medical Journal of Australia (MJA) Issue 6.

 Principles and Actions for Services and People Working with Children of Parents with a Mental Illness

 The document Principles and Actions for Services and People Working with Children of Parents with a Mental Illness (AICAFMHA, 2004) provides a range of actions to assist systems and organisations to identify how they are, or potentially could be, involved in the provision of quality services to children of parents with a mental illness and their families (Chapter 4: pages 13-17).

 Children Of Parents with a Mental Illness: Systems Change in Australia Report

-In 2008 Dr Susanne Owen was contracted by AICAFMHA to undertake a critical analysis of systems changes implemented within Australia in the last 10 years that have aimed to enhance the mental health and well-being outcomes of children of parents with a mental illness and their families.
+In 2008 Dr Susanne Owen was contracted by Emerging Minds (previously trading as AICAFMHA) to undertake a critical analysis of systems changes implemented within Australia in the last 10 years that have aimed to enhance the mental health and well-being outcomes of children of parents with a mental illness and their families.